joelangeway/learning-java/010-WhatDoesAllThatCrapMean.md

 Java methods are made up of statements and control structures.
 A statement, is either a declaration of a local variable, or a method call.
 Statements, end in `;`.
 It's like the period in English.

-A control structure is one of those things with keywords like `if`, `else`, `while`, `for`... which cause the code in a method to execute in some sequence other than strait from top to bottom.
+A control structure is one of those things with keywords like `if`, `else`, `while`, `for`... which cause the code in a method to execute in some sequence other than straight from top to bottom.
 Details about control structures will be in another article.

 #Variables

 This article broke one of its promises and used the word "variable" all over the place without precisely defining it.
-That will be another article.
+In the [next article](https://github.com/joelangeway/learning-java/blob/master/020-HowDoWeTakeProgramsApart.md) we make up for this.